azadbolour/boardgame/BACKLOG.md

   https://github.com/algas/haskell-servant-cookbook/blob/master/doc/Https.md

-- Check that all cross words are legit on recieving a commit play.

 - Disallow all URL parameters to avoid issues with bad URL.
   Create a preference page where you can set parameters.
   Save preferences in the database.

 ## Technical Debt

-- Use strategy pattern for piece generator.
-Define specific selector type for each strategy.
-Calling a factory on each type returns a different instance of a class.
-Will need to reinstate existential qualification.

 - For all Haskell data structures decide what fields are public and only export those.